Gitling01/QuakeReport/README.md

 ## What I Learned
 * Adding to an existing code base
+* Networking basics
-* Some basics of working with APIs and parsing JSON
+* Working with APIs and parsing JSON
+* Permissions in Android